|

 However, I feared it could all be gone in a

 flash.
-Why was that?
 I had become far too

 dependent on Victoria's help.
 Although I